HL7/fhir-mCODE-ig/input/pagecontent/group-genomics.md

 A full representation of an HGVS variant requires a transcript identifier or reference sequence id that includes the version number followed by a nomenclature which further characterizes the nature of the variant.

-**NOTE:** The FHIR IG publisher uses the **TBD** for validating an HGVS-notated variant included in the FHIR examples.
+**NOTE:** The FHIR IG publisher uses the [Mutalyzer 3](https://mutalyzer.nl/) Application Programming Interface (API) for validating an HGVS-notated variant included in the FHIR examples.
 It is not intended to validate all possible variants as there is no single HGVS validation tool that comprehensively covers the most up-to-date recognized variants for a given reference sequence.
 Reference the [HL7 GRIG section on Variant Reporting](http://hl7.org/fhir/uv/genomics-reporting/sequencing.html) for further guidance on defining variants.

 #### Pertinent Negatives